Seeking Justice: Plot

 Will Gerard is a humble high school English teacher in New Orleans.
 His wife Laura is a cellist who plays in a local orchestra.
 After a performance one evening, Laura is beaten and brutally raped by a stranger named Hodge.
 Will rushes to the hospital to see Laura.
 There, a stranger who calls himself Simon tells Will that he represents an organization that deals with criminals who have evaded the justice system, and that Hodge, who had raped three other women before, had been paroled shortly before his attack on Laura.
 Simon offers to have someone make Hodge pay for Laura's rape, in exchange for a favor from Will to be determined later.
 A distraught and grief-stricken Will consents to the deal, knowing this will spare Laura a drawn-out trial that would prolong her suffering.
 That night, Hodge is killed and a picture of Hodge's body, along with a necklace that Hodge took from Laura during the rape, are sent to Will as proof.
 The organization's code phrase is "The hungry rabbit jumps".

 Six months later, Simon returns to ask Will to repay the favor.
-He wants Will to follow a woman and her two children and to look out for a man, whom Simon deems a sex offender.
-Will initially complies, until Simon demands that Will kill the man on a pedestrian walkway under a high overpass, by "accidentally" bumping him off it to his death, making it look like suicide.
-Will becomes increasingly paranoid and earns a suspension from Jimmy, his best friend and the school's principal, after hitting a rebellious student.
-Fearing retaliation from Simon, Will reluctantly agrees to his demand, but intends to question the target about Simon instead of killing him.
-The man, already paranoid and suspicious of Will, attacks him: Will dodges his attacks, causing the man to fall to his death.
+He wants Will to follow a woman and her two children and to look out for a man named Leon Walczak, whom Simon deems a sex offender.
+Will initially complies, until Simon demands that Will kill Walczak on a pedestrian walkway under a high overpass, by "accidentally" bumping him off it to his death, making it look like suicide.
+Will becomes increasingly paranoid and earns a suspension from Jimmy, his best friend and the school's principal, after hitting Edwin, a rebellious student.
+Fearing retaliation from Simon, Will reluctantly agrees to his demand, but intends to question Walczak about Simon instead of killing him.
+Walczak, already paranoid and suspicious of Will, attacks him: Will dodges his attacks, causing Walczak to fall to his death.